adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 ### /serviceIcon - _Optional_

 Endpoint that returns an image which identifies your service for use in the Marketo UI.
-This icon is used to represent your service's flow action in the Campaign Flow Pallette in the UI
+This icon is used to represent your service's flow action in the Campaign Flow Palette in the UI

 ## Errors and Logging